rails/rails/guides/source/testing.md

 ### Testing Templates and Layouts

+Eventually, you may want to test whether a specific layout is rendered in the view of a response.

+#### Asserting Templates

 If you want to make sure that the response rendered the correct template and layout, you can use the `assert_template`
 method: